O-FB/3DSConverters/README.md

 This project is released under the MIT License.
 Each integrated tool retains its original license - users must comply with the individual licenses of all bundled components.

-# Disclaimer
+>  ### ⚠️ Disclaimer:

-This tool is intended for personal backup and archival purposes only.
-Users are responsible for complying with local laws regarding game backups and ROM files.
-The author does not condone or support piracy.
+>  This tool is intended for personal backup, archival, and educational purposes only.
+>  Users are responsible for complying with local laws regarding game backups and ROM files.
+>  The author does not condone or support piracy in any way.